Ten of the Best Walks in and Around Melbourne

 EAST-WEST WALK, YOU YANGS REGIONAL PARK

 Translating to 'big hill' in local Woiwurrung language, the You Yangs is a famous volcanic rock formation located right in between Melbourne and Geelong, surrounded by walking trails to suit a range of fitness levels.
 Best hiked in a clockwise direction, the East West Walk circumnavigates the site's tallest mountain, Flinders Peak, taking you amongst granite-flecked inclines and towering eucalypts.
 It's a bush-bashing 4.5-kilometre loop that starts and finishes at Turntable Carpark in the park's south.
 And while you'll encounter plenty of pulse-quickening, steep bits along the way, the dreamy views across Western Victoria's volcanic plains make the sore quads worth the effort.
+It's also one of the top hiking spots to take your dog with you in Victoria.

 How far?
 One-hour drive.